-Alliance Chamber Holds Annual Banquet
+Alliance Chamber holds annual banquet

-The annual Alliance Chamber of Commerce awards banquet was held Tuesday, January 11 at the West Side Events Center.
-Those in attendance enjoyed a cocktail hour to mingle and chat with everyone followed by a meal that included either prime rib or salmon.
+The annual Alliance Chamber of Commerce awards banquet was held Tuesday, Jan.
+11 at the West Side Events Center in Alliance.

 Those honored during the annual event included: